FAQs

 -

-No, the program was written with dyslexia students in mind using heavy reinforcement of sound, letter association, and orthographic rules, but what works well for dyslexia students will work well for any learner.
+No, the program was written with dyslexia students in mind using heavy reinforcement of sound, letter association, and orthographic spelling patterns, but what works well for dyslexia students will work well for any learner.

 Will this program work well for students in Kindergarten through 2nd grade?